• What is Commonly Misdiagnosed as Pink Eye

 Episcleritis

-Corneal abrasion or other injury
+Corneal abrasion or injury.

 Chalazion